 The Tang Center offers grants up to two workshop and/or conference proposals each academic year, depending on the scale.
 Each workshop or conference should have an identified central problem or theme on which the papers will focus.
 Alternatively, the workshop/conference can be centered on a newly discovered corpus of materials or manuscripts, or on an important archaeological site, or a region.
 Budgets for workshops and/or conferences should not exceed $20,000.

 The Tang Center encourages faculty members and scholars from peer institutions to apply, and will give preference to proposals that can yield future publications, particularly in the Tang Center’s monograph series.
-Past recipients are not eligible to apply for two years, except for projects evaluated by the Tang Advisory Committee as necessary to receive multiple years of support.

 The workshops and conferences will be held on the Columbia campus.
 But they will not be open to the public.
 The Tang Center will provide administrative assistance to setting up the workshops and conferences.